METEO 3 Lesson 7 Images

 Text description of the surface analysis on April 25, 2010 image.

-The image is a surface weather analysis map of the United States, displaying weather fronts and pressure systems.
-There are lines of isobars in red, labeled with numbers indicating pressure values.
-A low-pressure system is prominently located in the central U.S., around Illinois, with concentric isobars indicating decreasing pressure towards the center, labeled as 984 within the lowest circle.
+The image is a surface analysis weather map of the United States.
+Isobars, lines of constant pressure, are drawn in dark red and labeled every 4 millibars between 984 - 1020.
+A low-pressure system is prominently located over western Illinois, with concentric isobars indicating decreasing pressure towards the center, labeled as 984 within the lowest circle.
 Blue lines with triangles indicate cold fronts, while red lines with semicircles represent warm fronts.
-A mix of blue and red symbols on lines marks occluded fronts.
+A mix of blue and red symbols on lines marks stationary fronts, and a purple occluded front is analyzed near the main area of low pressure.
 Areas of high and low pressure are denoted by blue "H" and red "L" respectively, situated across various regions.
 The weather map includes time and date details, with additional data and annotations along the bottom and sides.

 upper-level disturbance creates strong divergence aloft